LaDeMonika/42_Git_GitHub_Workshop/README.md

         - git add . + git merge --continue + enter commit message + git push
         - git log & show on network graph

-- Optional:
-    - git rebase locally
-    - 2 repos + merge conflict:
-    - stash + pull + stash apply

-- How to avoid conflicts:
-    - dont make big changes in main branch
+- Instead of merging you can also rebase.
+What is the difference?
+    - merge: combines two commit histories and creates a new commit "merge"
+        - syntax: when you're in the main-branch type "git merge <side-branch>" -> this means: "merge side-branch into the main-branch"
+    - rebase: changes the commit history of one branch, so that it looks like there were never diverging commits. instead if will "put on commit on top of the other".
+        - syntax: when you're in the side-branch type "git rebase <main-branch>" -> this means: "rebase the side-branch onto the main-branch"
+        - this command will move the base of the side-branch to the tip of the main-branch and rewrite the commit history of the side-branch.
+        - with rebase you usually have to use "git push --force" afterwards to push it to your remote repository. so be very careful with this command, because it will also overwrite the remote commit history!

-    - if you work with other people:
+- How to avoid conflicts, especially if you work in a team:
-        - fetch/pull first
     - work on different branches and/or in different files
+    - avoid working directly on main branch, and if you do, only implement small changes.
+    - always fetch/pull first before you push your changes

-### Part IV |  Summary  |  Lilie
+### Part III |  Merge conflict  |  Lilie